mm9942/crypt_guard/README.md

 ## Key Features and Capabilities

-This library supports AES-256 and XChaCha20 encryption algorithms, providing a secure means to protect data.
-To cater to a variety of security requirements and operational contexts, CryptGuard integrates seamlessly with Kyber512, Kyber768, and Kyber1024 for encryption, ensuring compatibility with post-quantum cryptography standards.

-For developers who require digital signing capabilities, CryptGuard incorporates Falcon and Dilithium algorithms, offering robust options for creating and verifying digital signatures.
-This feature is particularly crucial for applications that necessitate authenticity and integrity of data, ensuring that digital communications remain secure and verifiable.

-An additional layer of security is provided through the appending of a HMAC (Hash-Based Message Authentication Code) to encrypted data.
-This critical feature enables the authentication of encrypted information, ensuring that any tampering with the data can be reliably detected.
-This HMAC attachment underscores CryptGuard's commitment to comprehensive data integrity and security, offering developers and end-users peace of mind regarding the authenticity and safety of their data.
+ - **Symmetric Encryption:** AES-256 and XChaCha20 for robust data protection.
+ - **Post-Quantum Key Exchange:** Kyber512, Kyber768, and Kyber1024 for future-proof security.
+ - **Digital Signatures:** Falcon and Dilithium to ensure authenticity and integrity.
+ - **Data Integrity:** HMAC (Hash-Based Message Authentication Code) appended to encrypted data to detect tampering.

 ## Version Information

 ### Latest Features

-**New AES Modes:** We have implemented the block modes AES_GCM_SIV and AES_CTR as secure alternatives to the pure AES implementation based on the ECB block mode.
-The new GCM_SIV and CTR block mode implementations work with randomly generated IVs.
-We also added functions for device lookup and implemented AES with the XTS block mode and system command device handling for Linux to handle device encryption.
-Device control is currently in a beta stage and may contain some bugs.
-Use the AES_GCM_SIV implementation via the macro in the same way you use XChaCha20.
+**New AES Modes:** We added AES_GCM_SIV and AES_CTR as secure alternatives to the legacy AES (ECB) path.
+Both use securely generated nonces/IVs and integrate with the same macros you already use.

+**Added AES_XTS:** AES-XTS is now available for data-at-rest scenarios.
+It derives two subkeys internally and provides sector-based encryption with HMAC authentication.
+Access it via the same `Encryption!`/`Decryption!` macros or by using `Kyber<..., AES_XTS>`.

+**Added XChaCha20Poly1305:** Alongside XChaCha20, the authenticated XChaCha20-Poly1305 variant is now supported.
+Nonces are generated automatically on encryption and required for decryption (returned by the macro and stored on the Kyber instance).

+**Removed Legacy Module:** The obsolete storage component has been eliminated to streamline the core library.

-**AES Modes Overview:** We have implemented AES_GCM_SIV and AES_CTR as secure alternatives to AES in ECB mode.
-These new modes use randomly generated Initialization Vectors (IVs) for enhanced security.
-We are also planning to add AES_XTS, CBC, and other modes for greater versatility.
+**AES Modes Overview:** We now provide AES_GCM_SIV, AES_CTR, and AES_XTS as secure alternatives to AES-ECB.
+These modes use randomly generated Initialization Vectors (IVs) for enhanced security.
+We are also planning to add CBC and other modes for greater versatility.

 #### Summary of AES Modes